 The Company or the vendors supplying its products provide the Company's customers limited warranties on certain products that range from 30 days to lifetime.
 In most cases, the Company's vendors are the party primarily responsible for warranty claims.
 Standard product warranties sold separately by the Company are recorded as deferred revenue and recognized ratably over the life of the warranty, ranging from one to five years.
 The Company also offers extended warranties that are imbedded in the price of selected private label products we sell.
 The product brands that include the extended warranty coverage are offered at three different service levels: (a) a five year unlimited product replacement, (b) a five year one-time product replacement, and (c) a three year one-time product replacement.
 Warranty costs relating to merchandise sold under warranty not covered by vendors are estimated and recorded as warranty obligations at the time of sale based on each product's historical return rate and historical warranty cost.

-The standard and extended warranty obligations are recorded as warranty liabilities and included in other current liabilities in the consolidated balance sheets.
-For the thirty-nine weeks ended September 28, 2013 and September 29, 2012, the activity in our aggregate warranty liabilities was as follows:
+The standard and extended warranty obligations are recorded as warranty liabilities and included in other current liabilities in the Consolidated Balance Sheets.
+For the twenty-six weeks ended June 28, 2014 and June 29, 2013, the activity in our aggregate warranty liabilities was as follows (in thousands):